What is The Balanced System®?

 How does this fit together in terms of who does what and for whom?

 The first pyramid diagram shows a population of children and young people.
-Based on our research data and other figures that are available, we can say what we expect to find in any population of children and young people in terms of different kinds of speech and language needs.
+Based on research data, we can say what we expect to find in any population of children and young people in terms of different kinds of speech and language needs or other needs if looking from the perspective of other therapies or wider SEND.

-We can expect to find a larger group with more varied needs that are still significant, perhaps 7 to 10% of a population.
-Inside that larger group would be children and young people who have other primary needs that speech and language and communication is part of.
+We can expect to find a larger group with more varied needs that are still significant.
+Inside that larger group would be children and young people who have specific needs in an area such as speech, language and communication and others whose primary needs may be in other areas with speech, language and communication as part of their overall profile.

 There will be a much larger group which is more varied in terms of needs.
 Some will go on to be identified as having more significant needs but we know that there are children who, through disadvantage or lack of early experience or various factors that are perhaps not as well understood as they will be in the future, will be more likely to have speech and language needs, particularly in the early years.
 So the bottom of the pyramid is a larger group of children and young people, which will vary from situation to situation, many of whom can be expected to respond well to support and then move down the pyramid to not having any needs, as opposed to moving up if those needs are not addressed early.